The Scenario

 The Advantage

-Own the market position only your unique approach can hold
+Own the market position only you can hold

 Design a Movement